 - When taking tours try to select companies owned and managed by locals.
-The guides usually have added passion and local knowledge.
-This makes them more engaging and unique.
+The guides usually have added passion and local knowledge which makes them more engaging and authentic.

 - Arriving in La Paz was the only part of our Peru Hop and Bolivia Hop experience that wasn’t clearly understood ... until we arrived!
-From the start in Lima was clearly communicated with regard to the pickup hostels and hotels.
-In La Paz this was not specified so at the last minute you’re informed whether you’re in in the bus or out the bus!
+From the start in Lima every stage and arrangement was clearly communicated with regard to the pickup hostels and hotels.
+In La Paz this was not specified so at the last minute you’re informed whether you’re in or out of the bus!

 - Peru Hop and Bolivia Hop run very tight and disciplined schedules.
 With the guides and local staff coordinating visits and drop offs and pick-ups with Japanese precision!